CatalaLang/catala-website/README.md

 ## Generating assets

-The website needs assets to be generated from the Catala compiler.
-To generate them, please refer to the [dedicated section of the Catala compiler `README.md`](https://github.com/CatalaLang/catala#generating-website-assets).
+The `assets` folder of the website is generated partially from the Catala compiler.
+To generate theses assets, please refer to the [dedicated section of the Catala compiler `README.md`](https://github.com/CatalaLang/catala#generating-website-assets).

 ## Run Project